Braising Pan 101: What Is It and How to Use It?

 Step 1: Preparations

 Prepare your braising pan and your ingredients as well.
 Preheat your pan and add some oil.
-Once the oil starts to simmer, you can put your meat.
+Once the oil is hot, you can put your meat.

-Now, you want to hear that sizzle.
-If it doesn’t come immediately, it is a good indication you’re not yet ready to go to the next step.
+Now, you should hear that sizzle.
+If it doesn’t come immediately, give your pan a little more time to reach the ideal temperature.
 Quickly remove the meat and give your oil and pan some more time.

 Step 2: Searing